Hal Santiago: United States

 During the 1970s, Santiago went to the United States to work for Marvel and other American-based comic book companies.

 Influences

 The young Santiago was influenced by Harold "Hal" Rudolf Foster, a comic book artist from the United States who illustrated the Tarzan (1929) and Prince Valiant characters.
 Foster was the creator of Prince Valiant.
-Because he idolized Foster, Santiago exchanged letters with Foster in 1958 to learn the ropes of comic book illustration.
+Because he idolized Foster, Santiago exchanged letters with him in 1958 to learn the ropes of comic book illustration.
 Santiago changed his given name and adopted the name "Hal" after the name Foster used in the comic book industry.

 Death

 Hal Santiago died on February 21, 2021.
 He was 80 years old.

 Awards

 In 1980, Santiago received the Best Illustrator Award from WIKA, an association of Philippine comics distributors.
 In 1984, WIKA awarded Santiago the Best Written and Illustrated Novel by an Artist Award for his The Hands.

 Works

-According to John A. Lent, in his book Pulp demons: international dimensions of the postwar anti-comics campaign, Santiago's novel The Hands is regarded as "one of the most success fantasy stories in Philippine comics".
+According to John A. Lent, in his book Pulp demons: international dimensions of the postwar anti-comics campaign, Santiago's novel The Hands is regarded as "one of the most successful fantasy stories in Philippine comics".
 A serial that began in 1980, the plot of The Hands is about 'a pair of super-strong, telekinetic, "chopped-off, one eyed living hands.'"
 On the other hand, Santiago's The Gorgon – a serial Santiago created together with Jim Fernandez – is about a character with a "snake-infested hairdo".

 The following is an enumeration of Santiago’s published works arranged according to the title of the novel, followed by the comic book where it appeared, and the year(s) of publication: